A refuge for over 170 species of native and migratory birds

 National Wildlife Area

-Cape Jourimain Nature Centre is situated within a 621-hectare National Wildlife Area which is managed by the Canadian Wildlife Service.
-There are 55 National Wildlife Areas across Canada, which serve to protect important species and habitats.
+Cape Jourimain Nature Centre is situated within the 621-hectare Cape Jourimain National Wildlife Area, which is managed by the Canadian Wildlife Service branch of Environment and Climate Change Canada.
+Cape Jourimain is one of 55 National Wildlife Areas across Canada, which serve to protect important species and habitats.

-Cape Jourimain National Wildlife Area was established in 1980 to protect its diverse network of wetlands and the many migratory birds that depend on them.
-The brackish marsh, which was created when the highway was installed in the 1960s, serves as a particularly rich ecosystem.
+Cape Jourimain National Wildlife Area was established in 1980 to protect its diverse array of coastal habitats and the many native and migratory birds that depend upon them.

 See the Government of Canada website for more details.

-The following activities are prohibited in the NWA:
+The following activities are prohibited in the National Wildlife Area:

-For more information, and a full list of prohibitions, see the Wildlife Area Regulations.
+For more information and a full list of prohibitions, see the Government of Canada's Wildlife Area Regulations.